anc2001/notes/9-18-22/syntax_revision.md

 The input to the decoder is now just a structure sequence.
 Each of the heads associated with a constraint token are fed to the constraint decoder to get the constraint arguments.

 ![temp](diagrams/network.png)

+# Program Extraction
+Possible tokens rules for naive extract

+The most constraining program
+ - Intersect location masks of all objects in vicinity
+ - Intersect that mask with whatever orientation constraint that describes the current orientation of the room

+The process will ensure a program with valid placement, but low internal diversity (same spot every time).
+This fed to neural network might see some generalization capability?

+If not, we can introduce other placement options
+ * Find superset of all possible constraints globally (done, to an extent), and randomly (or by some heuristic?) union these constraints with the most constraining program
+ * Find `n` other most similar rooms, and for other objects of the same type, get the most constraining programs and combine the programs together.
+For example, take two rooms with similar room geometry and objects, but with chairs in different places.
+The chair might be in the corner for one and in front of the desk for another.
+We can take the programs for both and just union the mask together?